 If you’re a movie-lover and in Rockport during September, you won’t want to miss the Camden International Film Festival.
 Run by Points North Institute since 2005, this nonfiction film festival has grown to show the works of dozens of storytellers every year.
 You can buy passes ahead of time to watch individual films, mingle in the events or gain access to everything.

 Best Lodging in Rockport Maine

 After a long day of enjoying the lovely sites of Rockport, Maine, you need a place to lay your head to rest.
 The Country Inn is a Rockport bed-and-breakfast with a main house and 11 cottages for couples and families.
-We offer a country-style breakfast buffet every morning and have several relaxing amenities.
+We offer a better-than-continental breakfast every morning and have several relaxing amenities.
 Our priority is excellent hospitality, and we invite you to make us your home away from home.